Master of Science in Athletic Training

 Prerequisite Courses for the Professional Program

-The following CORE courses (or equivalent) must be completed with a Core GPA of 3.0 or higher prior to officially entering the professional phase of the Master of Science in Athletic Training Program:
+The following CORE courses (or equivalent) must be completed prior to officially entering the professional phase of the Master of Science in Athletic Training Program.
+A Core GPA of 3.0 or higher is preferred.

 ENG 109 College Writing I 3